ben-ngahere/ben-ngahere/README.md

 # Kia Ora! 👋 I'm Ben
 Full-stack developer with a bit of an unconventional journey.
-I discovered my passion wasn't just solving problems - it was building the solutions themselves.
+I discovered my passion wasn't just solving problems - it was building the solutions themselves

 ## 🌐 Portfolio
 Check it out at **[ben-ngahere.vercel.app](https://ben-ngahere.vercel.app)**